ipld/go-storethehash/README.md

 The index is an append-only log that maps keys to offsets in the primary storage.
 Updates are always appended, there are no in-place updates.
 The index consists of so-called record lists.
 There is one record list per bucket.
 Such a list contains all keys that are mapped to one specific bucket.

 The index is split across multiple files on disk.
-By default, each of these files may reach a maximum size of approcimately 1GiB.
+By default, each of these files may reach a maximum size of approximately 1GiB.
 When all record lists in an index file are no longer referenced by any file offsets in the Bucket, that index file can be deleted.
 These unused index files are removed, in order, by the index garbage collector.

 #### Record list